Lewleww/About/README.md

 ### Who am I?
-Basically I'm a 21 year old college dropout whos trying to get his life together.
+Basically I'm a 21 year old college dropout whos trying to get their life together.
 I lack motivation from time to time, but I think the internet is a pretty awesome place, and it's something I want to contribute to.
 I love making things that other people will find cool or will use.